llGuy/llGuy/README.md

 I really enjoy working on video games and engines.

-The project I am working on the most at the moment is vkPhysics - the engine + game.
-I write articles on certain parts of the engine which I found a bit tricky to get working, notably the networking part to get real-time multiplayer support in a world that is completely deformable (you can find them here: https://llguy.github.io/).
+The project I am working on the most at the moment is Ondine - the engine + game.
+It is based on Ravel's "Ondine" piano piece.
+Blog articles coming soon!

 <!--
 **llGuy/llGuy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.